PCN: A Deep Learning Approach to Jet Tagging Utilizing Novel Graph Construction Methods and Chebyshev Graph Convolutions: Introduction

 The Large Hadron Collider (LHC) at CERN is a high-energy particle accelerator that collides particles to detect novel physics findings, such as the Higgs boson discovery \cite{1,2}.
 Proton-proton collisions will continue to advance research beyond the Standard Model, particularly in higher luminosity phases, which will provide more data to be gathered for observation.
 Machine learning is a pragmatic approach to analyzing the data from collider physics.
 One of its primary applications is jet tagging.
 Jet tagging is the process of identifying the elementary particle responsible for initiating a jet, which is the fragmentation and hadronization of partons.
 Ongoing research in jet tagging is crucial to studying the fundamental properties and interactions of elementary particles and the search for physics beyond the Standard Model.
 Jets are difficult to classify because machine learning models must effectively separate background jets from signal jets, requiring a generalized understanding of Quantum Chromodynamics (QCD).

-Past studies have explored representing a jet as a particle cloud, as an ordered sequence of its constituent particles, and as an image.
-Particle cloud and graph representations, in conjunction with transformer architectures \cite{3,4} and graph neural networks (GNNs) \cite{5,6,7,8,9,10,11,12,13,14,15,16,17,18,19} have demonstrated optimal jet tagging performance, outperforming classical convolution neural networks (CNNs) trained on jet images \cite{20,21,22,23,24,25,26,27,28,29,30,31,32} and recurrent neural networks (RNNs) \cite{33,34,35} and multilayer perceptrons (MLPs) \cite{36,37,38} trained on ordered sequences of constituent particles.
-Particle clouds serve as the closest analog to jets in the natural world because they uphold permutation, rotational, and translational invariance.
-However, particle clouds don’t contain information about the relationships between particles, which contributes significantly to the fragmentation processes that take place during jet formation.
+A prevailing challenge in the field is developing an expressive representation of jets that captures complex relational information between jets.
+A variety of strategies for representing jets have been explored, including particle clouds \cite{3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19}, ordered sequences, and images \cite{20,21,22,23,24,25,26,27,28,29,30,31,32, 33,34,35,36,37,38}.
+Notably, particle cloud and graph representations have seen widespread success in conjunction with transformer architectures and graph neural networks (GNNs), consistently surpassing the performance of non-geometric methods like convolutional neural networks (CNNs), recurrent neural networks (RNNs), and multilayer perceptrons MLPs).
+This advantage underscores the importance of a representation that aligns with the fundamental nature of jets.
+Particle clouds, in particular, are well-suited due to their preservation of permutation, rotational, and translational invariance properties.
+However, a limitation of particle clouds is their lack of explicit modeling of inter-particle relations within the jet structure, which contributes significantly to the fragmentation processes that take place during jet formation.

-The performance of machine learning models in jet physics is affected by how the jet is represented.
-The state-of-the-art utilizes a particle cloud representation which is complemented by particle interaction information.
-An alternative to particle clouds that has been well explored is graph-based representation.
-Graph-based representations use the nodes of the graph to encode particle-level information and edges to encode relational features.
-While graph-based representations can theoretically encompass the same information as a particle cloud at present they rarely do.
-Dreyer et al. \cite{7} utilize a graph-based representation to great success but only provide a maximum of \cite{5} features at each node.
-Gong et al. \cite{6} also utilize a graph-based representation and provide 12 features across the graph.
-Qu. et al. \cite{3} provide 16 features per particle encoding significantly more information that could improve a model's prediction power.
+The choice of jet representation significantly influences the capabilities of machine learning models in this domain.
+The state-of-the-art employs particle clouds often augmented with particle interaction information.
+Graph-based representations present a compelling alternative, with nodes representing particles and edges encoding relational features.
+It is worth noting that though graphs can theoretically encompass the same information as particle clouds, current graph-based approaches often fall short.